Now taking graduate applications for fall 2015.

 - Résumé / Curriculum vitae

 - Two letters of recommendation

 Applicants must complete and submit the application online.
 (Note: Due to the volume of applications received, CCA is unable to return any materials; please do not submit any original artworks or writings.)

-Applicants should submit a portfolio online by registering for a SlideRoom account specifically for CCA applicants.
+Applicants should submit a portfolio online by registering for a SlideRoom account specifically for CCA applicants with up to 16 slides permissible for upload.
 Once an account is registered, instructions on how to create the online portfolio will be provided.
 The portfolio should demonstrate clear evidence of their architectural education and level of ability.
 In addition to academic and professional work, applicants are encouraged to include examples of personal work, too.
 CCA faculty reviews all submitted portfolios.

 For technical issues with the online portfolio, please contact for assistance.

 A personal essay of 500 to 1,000 words must accompany the application.
 Describe what motivates you to pursue a degree in architecture and how this motivation overlaps with one or more of our program's particular strengths:

 - the integration of critical, artistic, and material approaches to architecture

 - current investigations into culture, media, and technology and their relationship to architectural production

 - our location in a multidisciplinary art school in vibrant San Francisco